wences-sanchez/Knowledge-Base/pages/Introduction to Containers with Docker, Kubernetes & OpenShift.md

-title:: "Introduction to Containers w/ Docker, Kubernetes & OpenShift"
+title:: Introduction to Containers with Docker, Kubernetes & OpenShift

 - ## Week 1
 	- ### Understanding the Benefits of Containers